mandylegend/mandylegend-IU-Breast-Cancer-Model_Project/Breast-cancer-prediction/README.md

 # How to run
-       - **You need to install necessary  libraries which i have written in requirement.txt to run the project or you can create a enviroment**
+You need to install necessary  **libraries** which i have written in requirement.txt to run the project or you can create a new **enviroment**
-       - **To see result in a form of browser you need to go in data/reports/breast_cancer_profiling_report.html and from there you need to run live server**
+To see result in a form of browser you need to go in **data/reports/breast_cancer_profiling_report.html** and from there you need to run live server